RobTillaart/ADG729/README.md

 - **bool isConnected()** returns true if address of the multiplexer is found on I2C bus.

-#### Channel functions
+#### Single channel functions

-All "channel functions" return true on success.
+All channel functions return true on success.

 - **bool enableChannel(uint8_t channel)** enables channel 0 ..
 7 **non-exclusive**.
 Multiple channels can be enabled in parallel.